Ōtagaki Rengetsu (1791-1875)

 Comes with old, fitted wooden box.

-Ōtagaki Rengetsu is possibly the most famous female poet of 19th Century and also known for her excellent skills in calligraphy and pottery.
-She was born as illegitimate daughter of a samurai from the Tōdō family.
-Soon after her birth, she was adopted by Ōtagaki Mitsuhasa who worked at Chion’in, an important Jōdo (Pure Land) school temple in Kyōto.
-In 1798, having lost her mother and brother, she was sent to serve as a lady-in-waiting at Kameoka castle in Tanba where she was taught classical poetry, calligraphy and martial arts.
+Ōtagaki Rengetsu is perhaps the most famous poet of the 19th century and is also known for her excellent skills in calligraphy and pottery.
+She was born the illegitimate daughter of a samurai from the Tōdō family.
+Soon after her birth, she was adopted by Ōtagaki Mitsuhasa, who worked at Chion'in, an important temple of the Jōdo (Pure Land) school in Kyōto.
+In 1798, after losing her mother and brother, she was sent to serve as a lady-in-waiting at Kameoka Castle in Tanba, where she was taught classical poetry, calligraphy, and martial arts.

-With only 33 years, she already went through some fateful years of her life with the loss of two husbands and all of her five children.
-After that, she decided to shave her hair and take vows, adopting the name Rengetsu (Lotus Moon).
-She lived together with her stepfather near Chion’in temple.
-After his death in 1832 Rengetsu began to make her extraordinary pottery, which she usually inscribed with her own waka (31-syllable classical poetry) and sold to support herself.
-With her unique combination of pottery, calligraphy and poetry, Rengetsu already gained large recognition during her lifetime far beyond the borders of Kyōto.
+At the age of 33, she had already experienced some fateful years in her life, losing two husbands and all five of her children.
+She then decided to shave her hair and take vows, taking the name Rengetsu (Lotus Moon).
+She lived with her stepfather near Chion'in Temple.
+After his death in 1832, Rengetsu began making her extraordinary pottery, which she usually inscribed with her own waka (31-syllable classical poetry) and sold to support herself.
+With her unique combination of pottery, calligraphy, and poetry, Rengetsu gained recognition far beyond the borders of Kyōto during her lifetime.

-The jar comes with an old, fitted wooden box.
-This work is almost identical to a water jar from the Unger Family Collection, Switzerland, that has been published in the exhibition catalog Black Robe, White Mist: Art of the Japanese Buddhist Nun Rengetsu, National Gallery of Australia (2007), p.
+The jar is accompanied by an old wooden box.
+This work is almost identical to a water jar in the Unger Family Collection, Switzerland, published in the exhibition catalogue Black Robe, White Mist: Art of the Japanese Buddhist Nun Rengetsu, National Gallery of Australia (2007), p.
 94.